-Action research refers to a wide range of evaluative or investigative methods designed to analyze professional practices and take action for improvement.
+Action research is an example of qualitative research.
+It refers to a wide range of evaluative or investigative methods designed to analyze professional practices and take action for improvement.

 Commonly used in education, those practices could be related to instructional methods, classroom practices, or school organizational matters.